 How much do you need to start?

 Most major online brokerages these days don’t have an account minimum (or the account minimums are extremely low), so you can get started with very little money.
-Many brokers allow you to buy fractional shares of stocks and ETFs.
+Plus, many brokers allow you to buy fractional shares of stocks and ETFs.
 If you can’t buy a full share, you can still buy a portion of one, so you really can get started with virtually any amount.

 It’s just as easy with robo-advisors, too.
 Few have an account minimum and all you’ll need to do is deposit the money — the robo-advisor handles everything else.
 Set up an auto-deposit to your robo-advisor account and you’ll only have to think about investing once a year (at tax time).